shihankanungo/shihankanungo.github.io/mop.md

 <p align="center"><img src="/images/mop3.png" width="400"/> <br> <span style="color: gray"> with Liam Reddy and Aryan Raj </span> </p>

 ELMO is tomorrow.
 I’m feeling good about it &mdash; coming in strong after the MOP test.
 I will skip my run tomorrow&mdash;after all, it’s Saturday.
-I will also be doing my laundry.
+I will also be doing my laundry. <br>

 <a href="https://shihankanungo.github.io/mop">↪️ Back to top</a>